Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \subsection{Findings From the Extracted Policies}

-We now compare the extracted policies with the handwritten ones for \diaspora and Autolab.
+We now compare the extracted policies with the handwritten \diaspora and Autolab policies from our prior work~\cite[\S~A]{DBLP:conf/osdi/ZhangSCPSS22}.
+For Odin, where no handwritten policy was available, we manually inspected the extracted policy and found it accurate for the handlers analyzed.

-\paragraph{Expectations} We generally expect an extracted policy to be tighter (more restrictive) than a handwritten one: \name aims to produce the tightest possible policy, while humans often relax non-privacy-critical conditions and allow broader accesses than the application requires (\Cref{sec:eval:broaden}).
-Thus, the extracted policy would be longer as it encodes conditions not imposed by the handwritten one.
-Indeed, \Cref{tbl:compare} shows that the extracted policies have roughly twice as many views as their handwritten counterparts--- but they remain manageable for human review.
+\paragraph{Expectations} We expect extracted policies to be tighter (more restrictive) than handwritten ones: \name aims to produce the tightest possible policy, whereas humans often relax non-privacy-critical conditions and allow accesses beyond what the application requires (\Cref{sec:eval:broaden}).
+Thus, extracted policies are generally longer because they encode conditions omitted from handwritten policies~(\Cref{tbl:compare}).
+In our evaluation, this extra detail remained manageable for human review.

 \paragraph{Where handwritten policies reveal too much} But not all relaxations by the human policy-writer are benign.
 When we compared the extracted Autolab policy against the handwritten one, we found that the latter granted course assistants access to five types of records in a ``disabled'' course, when the application's logic states that only \emph{instructors} should have access.
 Such an erroneous policy, if enforced, would allow a future code change to leak sensitive data to course assistants.